franciscogomes1999/GregoryAIxNovaSBE/README.md

 pip install -r requirements.txt

 ### Usage
-##### Train and Tune the Model
+##### Train the Model
-1. Open and run the train_tune_notebook.ipynb notebook.
+1. Open and run the training_model.ipynb notebook inside the folder notebooks_to_run.
-2. Follow the instructions within the notebook to train and tune the model.
+2. Follow the instructions within the notebook to train the model.

 ##### Classify New Articles
-1. Open and run the classify_notebook.ipynb notebook.
+1. Open and run the classification_of_articles.ipynb notebook inside the folder notebooks_to_run.
 2. Follow the instructions within the notebook to classify new articles.